Surety Bond Indiana

 Bonding is one is part credit, one part insurance

 Getting bonded in Indiana serves two important dynamics in business transactions.
 First, they are an extension of credit to the principal.
-This is because when a claim is made by an obligee, the surety company honors the claim and later seeks compensation from the engaged principal.
+This is because when claims are made by an obligee, the surety company honors the claim and later seeks compensation from the engaged principal.
 The principal, therefore, does not have to incur hefty out-of-pocket expenses when a claim is made against them.
 Sureties are normally provided at a fraction of the full cost that would be incurred to pay a claim (typically between 1-15% of the bond’s face value).
 As a result, the principal would only incur a fraction of the cost that it would take to compensate the obligee.

 Secondly, Indiana bonds provide insurance to the obligee.
 When an obligee seeks a service from the principal, they maintain peace of mind knowing that they can make a claim against the bond should the involved principal fail to adhere to the contract.
 The claim is also fulfilled by a surety, giving the obligee assurance that a valid claim will be honored.